 Transfer the cookies to a wire rack to cool and completely.

-To make the filling, add the butter, marshmallow cream, and mint extract.
+In a medium bowl, add the butter, marshmallow cream, and mint extract.

 Use an electric mixer to beat until thoroughly combined and add green food coloring according to your desired shade of green.
 Check out this all-natural food coloring.